tjlawal/manic/README.md

 ## Development Setup Instructions
 > [!NOTE]
 > Only x64 is supported.
 While support for x86 is not specifically outlawed, it may not work as the codebase makes
-> specific assumptions on where it would be ran.
+> specific assumptions about its architecture.

 <!-- Build instructions here -->